Is a will a public document?

 What are the rules of intestacy?

 The rules of intestacy decide what happens to someone’s estate when they die without a will.
-The spouse or civil partner inherits the first £270,000 plus half of anything that’s left over.
-The children then get an equal share of the rest.

 What is a codicil to a will?